 - ½ cup Chicken Stock;

-Now stir in the Hoisin sauce, stock and rice wine and, when it begins to really bubble, turn down the heat and let things simmer for about twenty minutes until the wings are fully cooked through and the sauce has reduced to a syrupy consistency.
-Serve Hot…
+- Turn the heat to low and let simmer for about 20 minutes until the drumettes are cooked through and the sauce has reduced to a syrup glaze.